raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 ## Wireshark

-Support for dissecting XPF RRs is present in Wireshark 2.5.0, using a temporary code point of 65422.
+Support for dissecting XPF RRs is present in Wireshark 2.5.0, using a temporary code point.

 ## tcpdump

-A third party patch for tcpdump exists, using a temporary code point of 65422.
+A third party patch for tcpdump exists, using a temporary code point.

 # Privacy Considerations